Fremont, California: Niles District

-The community, once called Vallejo Mills, got its name from the Central Pacific Railroad's Niles depot, built in 1870 as part of the First transcontinental railroad and named after their railroad attorney and stockholder Addison Niles, who became associate justice on the California Supreme Court two years later.
-A post office was opened at Niles in 1873.
+The community, once called Vallejo Mills, got its name from the Central Pacific Railroad's Niles junction and station, opened in April 1870 as part of the First transcontinental railroad and named after their railroad attorney and stockholder Addison Niles, who became associate justice on the California Supreme Court two years later.
+A post office was opened at Niles on Vallejo Street in 1873.

-Niles was the home of one of the first West Coast motion picture companies, Essanay Studios.
-Charlie Chaplin and Broncho Billy Anderson filmed some of their most famous silent movies in Niles.
-Scenic Niles Canyon stretches between Niles and Sunol.
-The nonprofit Niles Essanay Silent Film Museum offers both artifacts of Niles' early years and each Saturday evening, screenings of early-twentieth-century silent films, many of which were filmed locally.
+Niles was the West Coast home (1912–1916) of one of the first motion picture companies, Essanay Studios.
+Charlie Chaplin and Broncho Billy Anderson filmed some of their most famous silent movies in Niles and the scenic Niles Canyon that stretches between Niles and Sunol.
+The nonprofit Niles Essanay Silent Film Museum offers both artifacts of Niles' early years and, each Saturday evening, screenings of early-twentieth-century silent films, many of which were filmed locally.

 The Niles Canyon Railway runs along Alameda Creek in Niles Canyon and carries passengers on weekend excursions, including a holiday "train of lights", which is extremely popular – tickets for these trains typically sell out by early October.
 The Niles Canyon Railroad has a small but well-maintained collection of historic rail stock.